 We hold firm the belief that every child should be physically active for at least 60 minutes a day and we therefore use our Sports Funding to provide active opportunities that are fun, healthy and promote physical well-being throughout the day.

-Our strong partnership with Premier Sport for PE lessons, active break and lunch times and daily after school school clubs, ensures that our commitment to providing high quality physical activity remains at the heart of everything we do.
+Our strong partnership with B H Sports Coaching for PE lessons, active break and lunch times and daily after school school clubs, ensures that our commitment to providing high quality physical activity remains at the heart of everything we do.

-We track our children’s swimming attainment using Otrack.
+We track our children’s swimming attainment.
 Our children go swimming in Year 4.
 If children have not met the national standard by the end of the year they are offered lessons in Year 5 and Year 6.
-Our current Year 6 children achieved the following results: 97% met national standards, 3% did not meet national expectations.
+Year 6 children in the academic year 2018/2019 achieved the following results: 94% met national standards, 6% did not meet national expectations.